osos0220/Pharera/README.md

 # Pharera - Virtual Tour App

-Welcome to **Pharera**, an innovative virtual tour app that brings museums to life using cutting-edge **libsync technology**.
+Welcome to **Pharera**, an innovative virtual tour app that brings museums to life using cutting-edge **lipsync technology**.
 With Pharera, you can experience a new dimension of exploration where statues talk about their history, providing an immersive and educational experience like never before.

 ## Features